When to use Chopsticks and where

 They took to chopsticks.
 I deferred as the restaurant laid flat plates so it was fork and spoon for me.
 It dawned on me that they would struggle.
 Or maybe they were skilled in its use.

 It was a struggle from the word go.
 The hardest part was eating the rice with a pair of chopsticks but they did not relent.
-Its was no problem however when picking pieces of meat and vegetables.
+Its was not problem however when picking pieces of meat and vegetables.

 Learning from others

 Looked around more and saw when noodles were consumed or rice served in bowls, they chose chopsticks.
-But when it was a flat plate with rice it was fork and spoon.
+But when it was a flat plate with rice it was always fork and spoon.
 That made so much sense.

 Took a while and I realised there were rules on chopstick use.